London fashions a show in memory of designer Alexander McQueen

 The exhibition, which was originally shown at the Metropolitan Museum of Art in New York, is a homecoming for the designer whose earlier work was heavily influenced heavily by London where he grew up and based his label.

-McQueen was known for his ability to shock and his autumn/winter 1995 collection "Highland Rape" which featured disheveled looking models in torn clothing was considered a classic example.
+McQueen was known for his ability to shock and his autumn/winter 1995 collection "Highland Rape" which featured dishevelled looking models in torn clothing was considered a classic example.

 "He did court controversy and he wanted to get people's attention with his shows," said Wilcox.